Data Analyst Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for data analysts in Washington DC?

 Federal contractors and consulting firms account for a large share of data analyst visa sponsorships in Washington DC.
-Companies like Booz Allen Hamilton, Leidos, SAIC, Accenture Federal Services, and Deloitte consistently file H-1B petitions for analytical roles.
+Companies like Booz Allen Hamilton, Leidos, SAIC, Accenture Federal Services, and Deloitte consistently file H-1B visa petitions for analytical roles.
 Technology-focused nonprofits and international organizations headquartered in DC also sponsor data analysts, particularly for roles involving public policy data, health analytics, and program evaluation.

 Which visa types are most common for data analyst roles in Washington DC?